 I ended up leading two workshops.

-The first took place May 2015 and we made imitation coral based on the 16th-century recipe from folio 3r in Ms. Fr.
-640, which the Making & Knowing team had reconstructed in our lab at Columbia a year earlier.
+The first took place May 2015 and we made imitation coral based on a recipe from Ms. Fr.
+640, a French manuscript of artisanal technologies compiled around 1560, which the Making & Knowing team had reconstructed in our lab at Columbia a year earlier.
 The second occurred in January 2016 and is documented in The Frozen Museum, our online exhibition of the Arctic cylinder seals we made.

 This workshop was based on directions for making imitation coral given in this recipe, folio 3r in Ms. Fr.
-640, written around 1580, likely in or around Toulouse (the author has yet to be identified):
+640, written around 1580, likely in or around Toulouse:

 Here’s its translation: